msveshnikov/flutter-steps-autocode/README.md

 # Steps Tracker

 A battery-friendly pedometer app that uses the built-in sensor to count your steps, track burned calories, walking distance, and time.
 All information is clearly displayed in graphs.
+Written in Flutter/Dart.

 ## Features